Apomorphine (By injection)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Do not take apomorphine together with ondansetron, granisetron, dolasetron, palonosetron, or alosetron.
+- Do not take this medicine together with alosetron, dolasetron, granisetron, ondansetron, or palonosetron.

-- Some medicines and foods can affect how apomorphine works.
-Tell your doctor if you are taking any of the following:
+- Some medicines can affect how apomorphine works.
+Tell your doctor if you are using any of the following:

 - Tell your doctor if you use anything else that makes you sleepy.
 Some examples are allergy medicine, narcotic pain medicine, and alcohol.